ghga-de/ghga-metadata-schema/docs/schema_markdown/Publication.md

      * Description: The study abstract that describes the goals.
 Can also hold abstract from a publication related to this study.
      * Range: [String](types/String.md)
  * [Publication➞author](Publication_author.md)  <sub>0..1</sub>
-     * Description: The individual who is responsible for the content of a document version.
+     * Description: Author(s) of the associated Publication.
      * Range: [String](types/String.md)
  * [Publication➞year](Publication_year.md)  <sub>0..1</sub>
      * Description: Year in which the paper was published.